patduc38/strava_api/old_README.md

 # strava_api
+!!
+Note: this is the initial readme where the interaction with strava was done only via python script.
+Now this is a flask webapp that interacts with Strava. readme file has not yet been written

 This is a very dirty code to connect to strava API to collect my info (the goal will be to compute additional statistic from these raw data)